Who Is Uketsu?

 Connective Tissue

 This chapter reveals who Kumai is: the grey-coated stalker from Chapter Two.
 He survived.
 His cancer is still progressing.
-His plan was to provoke Naomi into an attack he could turn into legal evidence, avenging Iwata’s death before his own runs out.
+He planned to provoke Naomi into an attack and turn it into legal evidence.
+He wanted to avenge Iwata's death before his own life ran out.

 The Final Chapter: The Bird, Safe in the Tree